pestphp/docs/configuring-tests.md

 });
 ```

-Certainly, any method that is defined as public or protected at the test case level can be accessed within the test closure.
+Any method that is defined as `public` or `protected` in your base test case class can be accessed within the test closure.

 ```php
 use PHPUnit\Framework\TestCase as BaseTestCase;